m4ktub/m4ktub.ws/source/_posts/2014-09-11-generic-astar-algorithm.md

 typical pathfinding problem.

-The Wikipedia [article][wp1], about A\*, effectively says it is widely used in those two domains and the algorithm's history is tighly coupled with Dijkstra.
+The Wikipedia [article][wp1], about A\*, effectively says it is widely used in those two domains and the algorithm's history is tightly coupled with Dijkstra.
 But although many problems can be reduced to a graph traversal it's convenient to avoid that step.
-Let the search alghoritm deal with connecting the nodes and keeping a graph.
+Let the search algorithm deal with connecting the nodes and keeping a graph.
 I don't want to map my problem if I have a way of answering some questions and get the path traversal for free.
 In the end I'm still reducing the problem but without converting my structure into a graph or